Myth #9: Your index or middle finger should always be pointing forward in upward dog and downward dog

 I think most commonly, this cue is given with the intention to avoid wrist problems.
 It’s not like many people end up with finger pain as a result of doing upward dog or downward dog.
 The problem is with the wrist when it is misaligned for a particular student.
 Additionally, when the wrist is weight-bearing it is more susceptible to problems.

-The important thing to understand here, as we unpack this alignment cue, is that this cue is really not for the sake of the fingers.
+The important thing to understand here, is that this alignment cue is really not for the sake of the fingers.
 In other words, it doesn’t really matter which finger is pointing straight forward.
-Instead, it’s important that the crease of the wrist and its function is as closely aligned to a forward and backward direction as possible.
+Instead, it’s important that the crease of the wrist is as closely aligned to a forward and backward direction as possible.

 When to change the hand placement in upward dog or downward dog